learnerLj/ticktick-mcp/README.md

 }
 ```

-Once properly configured, you'll see the TickTick MCP server tools available in Claude, indicated by the 🔨 (tools) icon.
+Once properly configured, you'll see the TickTick MCP server tools available in Claude, indicated by the tools icon.
 You can now interact with your TickTick account using natural language!

 ## Available MCP Tools

 The TickTick MCP server provides **15 comprehensive tools** for managing your tasks and projects:

-### 📁 Project Management (5 tools)
+### Project Management (5 tools)

 | Tool | Description | Parameters |
 |------|-------------|------------|